When do I need to provide a citation?

 When do I need to seek permission from the copyright holder?

-- If the materials you wish to use are not in the public domain and the Rubenstein Library does not hold the copyright, you will need to contact the current copyright holder to request permission to use the material.
+- If the materials you wish to use are not in the public domain and Duke University does not hold the copyright, you will need to contact the current copyright holder to request permission to use the material.

-- Library staff are unable to assist with obtaining copyright permissions that the Rubenstein Library does not own.
+- Library staff are unable to assist with obtaining copyright permissions that Duke University does not own.
 It is your responsibility to determine the copyright status of the materials you wish to use and pursue permission.